 Mandela Washington Fellowship

-The University of Delaware has hosted a Civic Leadership Institute since the Fellowship began in 2014.
-At UD, the Institutes address a different theme each week, including communication and social media, good governance, advocacy, social entrepreneurship and leadership.
+The University of Delaware is proud to host Mandela Washington Fellows each summer.
+The UD leadership team addresses a different theme each week, including communication and social media, good governance, advocacy, social entrepreneurship and leadership.

-The Institutes conclude with a summit in Washington, D.C. where all Mandela Washington Fellows gather for networking and panel discussions with leaders from the public, private and non-profit sectors.
+The Fellows conclude their program at UD with a summit in Washington, D.C. with other Fellows from across the United States for networking and panel discussions with leaders from the public, private and non-profit sectors.

-The MWF program is administered by the Center for Global Programs and Services
+The Mandela Washington Fellowship program at UD is administered by the Center for Global Programs and Services

 The University of Delaware is an East Coast classic.
 Our location, midway between New York City and Washington, DC, allows Fellows access to meaningful connections, resources and opportunities.
 Delaware’s picture-perfect and ideal-sized campus is a walkable, historic space with grand architecture and a central green lawn (called “The Green”) for informal gathering and special events.
 Our home is the iconic college town of Newark, Delaware whose Main Street is lined with shops, cafes and restaurants.
 Together, these attributes create a secure and welcoming environment for all members of the University community.